blog.

 - Model Compression

-What bits-per-byte actually means
+What is bits-per-byte anyway?

 Cross-Sparse Attention (XSA4)